A moment-matching metric for latent variable generative models

-We have reorganized both terms in this particular way because the left-hand side of equation (\ref{rhslhs}) is independent of the latent variables and can be estimated from $S$ independently from the choice of model while the right-hand side contains information about both the expectation and the variance of the generative model.
-Additionally, notice the left-hand side is actually $\Ex[\x^2]$, the second moment of $\x$ and thus our work here consists of comparing two different estimators of $\Ex[\x^2]$ which we introduce next.
+We have reorganized both terms in this particular was so that the left-hand side of equation (\ref{rhslhs}) is independent of the latent variables and can be estimated from $S$ independently from the choice of model while the right-hand side contains information about both the expectation and the variance of the generative model.
+Additionally, notice the left-hand side is actually $\Ex[\bx^2]$, the second moment of $\bx$ and thus our work here consists of comparing two different estimators of $\Ex[\bx^2]$ which we introduce next.
 The left-hand side of equation (\ref{rhslhs}) can be estimated using the observed data

-where $\bar{\x}$ is the mean vector.
-The right-hand side of equation (\ref{rhslhs}) can be estimated using the proposed generative model through a Monte Carlo sample of $p_\theta(z)$ and using both $\Vx(\x|\z)$ and $\Ex(\x|\z)$.
+where $\bar{\bx}$ is the mean vector.
+The right-hand side of equation (\ref{rhslhs}) can be estimated using the proposed generative model with a Monte Carlo sample from $p_\theta(\bz)$ and using both $\Vx(\bx\|\bz)$ and $\Ex(\bx\|\bz)$.

-where $z_i \sim p(\z)$, and $\Ex(\x|\z=z_i)$ and $\Vx(\x|\z=z_i)$ are expressed as functions of $f(z_i)$.
-Thus this estimator relies on both components of the fitted LVGM: $p(\z)$ and $f(\z)$.
-This is the forward model estimates (FME).
-Notice that this estimator does not require we sample from $p_\theta(x|z)$ and directly uses the estimated parameters of the emission distribution.
-It is faster to sample a large amount of $z$ than sample a large amount of $x$ because traditionally $M << D$.
-Additionally, this is a rather simple Monte Carlo sample and it is unbiased \cite{rosenthal19}.
+where $z_i \sim p(\bz)$, and $\Ex(\bx\|\bz=z_i)$ and $\Vx(\bx\|\bz=z_i)$ are expressed as functions $f$.
+Consequently this estimator relies on both components of the fitted LVGM: $p(\bz)$ and $f(\bz)$.
+This is the forward model estimate (FME).
+Notice that this estimator does not require we sample from $p_{\theta} (\mathbf{x} \| \mathbf{z} )$ and directly uses the estimated parameters of the emission distribution.
+It is faster to sample a large amount of $\bz$ than sample a large amount of $\bx$ because traditionally $M << D$.
+Additionally, this is a simple Monte Carlo sample and it is unbiased\cite{rosenthal19}.

+Given a sample of $\Ex(\bx\|\bz=z_i)$ and $\Vx(\bx\|\bz=z_i)$, it takes $D^2+m$ operations to compute the FME.
+Based on Shalev-Shwartz and Ben-David's definition of efficiency \cite{shalev2014}, computing the FME would be considered efficient with respect to $D$ and $m$ as the number of operations required is a polynomial function of those parameters, opposed to an exponential function which would be considered inefficient.

 Thus it follows from equation (\ref{rhslhs}) that